Tommy La Stella Player Props: Mariners vs. Cardinals

-The Seattle Mariners and Tommy La Stella, who went 0-for-1 last time in action, take on Miles Mikolas and the St. Louis Cardinals at T-Mobile Park, Saturday at 9:40 PM ET.
+On Sunday, Tommy La Stella (coming off going 0-for-1) and the Seattle Mariners play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Brewers.
+He had a hitless showing in his previous game (0-for-1) against the Brewers.

 Tommy La Stella Game Info & Props vs. the Cardinals